 - Provision of “key fob” facility for access to Council systems.

-- Access to network printer as necessary
+- Access to network printer as necessary (within the service base)

 - Mobile phone where necessary.